US researchers have released a report linking high doses of the radiation given off by mobile phones to increased risk of heart tumours in male rats.

-We clarify what scientific evidence says about the link between negativity, stress and cancer and electromagnetism – the treatment that made headlines this week.
+What does the evidence say about the link between negativity, stress and cancer and electromagnetism – a treatment that made headlines this week.

 We take a closer look at the contents of the Cancer Act as it now stands, how it has changed, and how it still works to protect patients and the public.